LanceMcCarthy/DevOpsExamples/README.md

 You have two options for a file-base option.
 Set the TELERIK_LICENSE_PATH variable or add a file named **telerik-license.txt** to the project directory.
 The licensing runtime will do a recursive check from the project directory to root, and then finally %appdata%/telerik/.

 On Azure DevOps, there is a powerful feature called Secure Files.
 It lets you upload a file and then use it in a pipeline.
-Go to your Library tab, then select Secure File
+Go to your Library tab, then select Secure File.
+After you've uploaded the Secure File to your Azure DevOps project, you can use it in a pipeline.

-After you've uploaded the Secure File to your Azure DevOps project, you can use it in a pipeline, liek this:
+Here are several ways to use that Secure File.

 > [!CAUTION]
-> Never check in the **telerik-license.txt** file with your code and never distr4ibute it with your application/docker image.
+> Never include the **telerik-license.txt** file inside your application/docker image!

 ##### YAML Pipeline